What is being planned?

 Will the existing Complex need to close during construction?

 It is anticipated that partial closure of certain areas will be required at different stages of the project.
-We hope to maintain access to the areas of the building unaffected, including access to the internal and external tennis courts for the full duration.
 A detailed plan of such works will be communicated in due course.

 Is it a dementia friendly building?

 Whilst we will not be seeking full accreditation for the building in the same way as was achieved at Great Sankey Neighbourhood Hub, the design and fit out of the building has all been deliberately planned with reference to the same dementia friendly guidance at all stages.

 Yes, there will be a newly fitted out fitness suite with accessible and modern equipment which will include an expanded functional fitness space and free weights area.
 Members do not need to pre-book to use the gym, and can stay as long as they like within opening hours.